Tech-invite3GPPspaceIETFspace

 21.1 Overviewp.
 238

 The QoE Measurement Collection function enables collection of application layer measurements from the UE.
-The supported service types are:
+QoE measurement collection is supported for the following service types in NR cells:

 • QoE Measurement Collection for DASH streaming services;